 This historic encounter of religions is accompanied by another remarkable phenomenon—the interfaith dialogue movement.
 The great faiths of the world are now talking to one another in a fashion that is new, challenging and exciting.
 And Christianity has joined the conversation.

 There are many ways to do interfaith dialogue.
-In our interfaith work, we have attempted to include not just experts, academics and key spiritual leaders of various faiths—we have also worked to include rank-and-file members of the many religions.
-So ours is very much a grassroots effort.
-And, in tune with the goals of Scarboro Missions, our interfaith work has also included an emphasis on social justice.
+In our interfaith work, we attempted to include not just experts, academics and key spiritual leaders of various faiths—we also worked to include rank-and-file members of the many religions.
+So ours was very much a grassroots effort.
+And, in tune with the goals of Scarboro Missions, our interfaith work also included an emphasis on social justice.